treeform/istrolid-bugs/README.md

-# istrolid-bugs
-Official Istrolid Bug Tracking
+# Official Istrolid Bug Tracker

+This project contains no source code and is just used for bug tracking.

+Please report bugs here: https://github.com/treeform/istrolid-bugs/issues